 Arctic char (Salvelinus alpinus)

-Arctic char (Salvelinus alpinus), or Bleikja (Pinky) in Icelandic, is a member of the Salmonidae family (along with other char, trout and salmon) and it is the most widespread freshwater fish species found in Iceland.
-It inhabits a wide range of habitat from lakes and small mountain streams to roaring glacier rivers, but throughout its habitat, it requires cold, clean water.
+Arctic char (Salvelinus alpinus), or Bleikja (Pinky) in Icelandic, is a member of the Salmonidae family (along with other char, trout, and salmon) and it is the most widespread freshwater fish species found in Iceland.
+It inhabits a wide range of habitats from lakes and small mountain streams to roaring glacier rivers, but throughout its habitat, it requires cold, clean water.

-Char populations have adapted to be either lacustrine, riverine or anadromous which is a testimony to the species great adaptability.
-A full-grown Arctic char can vary anywhere from a quarter pound to over 20 pounds in weight based on its habitat, feeding behavior and life cycle.
-Color variations are many, ranging anywhere from the Silvery back and yellowish belly to dark black back and fiery red belly, with the most extreme coloration coinciding with spawning season.
+Char populations have adapted to be either lacustrine, riverine, or anadromous which is a testimony to the species’ great adaptability.
+A full-grown Arctic char can vary anywhere from a quarter pound to over 20 pounds in weight based on its habitat, feeding behavior, and life cycle.
+Color variations are many, ranging anywhere from the Silvery back and yellowish belly to dark black back and a fiery redbelly, with the most extreme coloration coinciding with spawning season.

-Like brown trout the Arctic char spawn during the fall, usually between October and November.
+Like brown trout, the Arctic char spawn during the fall, usually between October and November.
 The bulls develop a hooked jaw (kype) and turn redder while the hens remain more silver.
-The females construct the redd´s while the males fight over territory.
-Char can be a very long living fish and commonly reach past 20 years old, with the oldest known specimen being over 40!
-After reaching maturity between the ages of 5-10 years old they will spawn every 1-3 years for the remainder of there life´s.
+The females construct the redds while the males fight over territory.
+Char can be a very long-living fish and commonly reach past 20 years old, with the oldest known specimen being over 40!
+After reaching maturity between the ages of 5-10 years old they will spawn every 1-3 years for the remainder of their lives.

-For targeting the bigger char that have turned Piscivorous, streamers are often the preferred method, and flashy attracter type streamers will many times get just as good or better results as exact imitations of local baitfish.
+For targeting the bigger char that have turned Piscivorous, streamers are often the preferred method, and flashy attracter-type streamers will many times get just as good or better results as exact imitations of local baitfish.
 Hot pink, red and yellow are popular colors for streamers.
-When dry fly fishing for the Arctic char it is important to pay close attention as they are prone to merely sipping flies off the surface, barely getting there snout above water.
-Although matching the hatch is important and usually the most effective method, many will find luck with large and flashy attractor type dry flies that stir up the char’s curiosity.
+When dry fly fishing for the Arctic char it is important to pay close attention as they are prone to merely sipping flies off the surface, barely getting their snout above water.
+Although matching the hatch is important and usually the most effective method, many will find luck with large and flashy attractor-type dry flies that stir up the char’s curiosity.

 By Sindri Hlíðar Jónsson, Head Guide at Fish Partner